 It’s quite astonishing how much Brian Jones achieved in his short lifetime.
 On top of forming and naming the Rolling Stones, hence where the phrase ‘No Jones No Stones’ comes from, Jones co-wrote and contributed to some of the Stone’s most diverse and memorable tracks.

-Born on February 28, 1942, as Lewis Brian Hopkin Jones Junior, he lived a typical middle-class life in southwestern England.
+Born on February 28, 1942, as Lewis Brian Hopkin Jones Junior in Cheltenham Park Nursing Home, he lived a typical middle-class life in southwestern England.
 He had two little sisters, the eldest of whom died of leukemia when he was only three years old.

 At some point between 1961 and 1962, Brian Jones moved to London where he became engrossed in the blues music scene.
 He quickly became friends with fellow blues enthusiasts such as Alexis Korner, often referred to as the “Father of British Blues,” future singer of Manfred Mann Paul Jones and even future Cream bassist Jack Bruce.